coderpatros/docker-geoserver-azure-web-app/README.md

 I create latest tags for each minor version. i.e. `2.15-latest`.

-I rebuild the images every week to ensure I pull in any updates to the base image.
+I rebuild the images regularly to ensure I pull in any updates to the base image.
 So I recommend you use one of these tags to ensure you get the latest security updates.